 5. Add Glow to Face

 Reverse body pose flushes oxygen and nutrients to the face.
-This helps in reducing acne and giving a natural lift and glow to face.
+This helps in reducing acne and giving a natural lift and glow to the face.
 Although few people believe that it could help in preventing wrinkles too but it’s not scientifically proven.

 Risks of Using an Inversion Table